25prabhu10/notes/docs/Languages/JavaScript/React/React.md

     npm run build
     ```

-> [!NOTE]
-> If you are using a boilerplate generator such as create-react-app, you don't need to worry about the initial setup.
-You can just start working on the project which has been scaffolded
+15. Now you can open the `./dist/index.html` file in a browser to see the output

 ### Babel